To view other videos, please click below for

 surrounding HIV/AIDS.

-But, we have moved from a place of confusion and little understanding,
+Today, we have moved from a place of confusion and little knowledge,

 we can eliminate the fear and promote a new awareness, relying